ipython/ipython/docs/source/development/how_ipython_works.rst

         code = input(">>> ")
         exec(code)

-Of course, it's much more complicated, because it has to deal with multi-line code, tab completion using :mod:`readline`, magic commands, and so on.
+Of course, it's much more complex, because it has to deal with multi-line code, tab completion using :mod:`readline`, magic commands, and so on.
 But the model is like that: prompt the user for some code, and when they've entered it, exec it in the same process.
 This model is often called a REPL, or